Common Frog

 Rana temporaria

-Common Frogs are found in various colours, ranging from all shades of olive, brown or grey, but seldom are they bright green.
+Common Frogs are found in various colours, ranging from all shades of olive, brown or grey and green.
 There is normally a dark patch behind the eye and dark bands on the legs.
 Individuals are able to alter colour in response to light and temperature conditions.
-When spring approaches frogs emerge from hibernation and make their annual migration to Hainault Lake.
+When spring approaches frogs emerge from hibernation and make their annual migration to water.
 The time this happens is governed by the temperature.
 Frogs croak to advertise that they are available for mating.
-The male jumps on a female's back and takes a tight grip.
-This hold may last several days until the female releases her eggs which is normally done at night in shallow water.
-Sometimes more than one male will be attached.
-Females make release calls to indicate they have spawned.
-Males make release calls too but in their case it is to reject unwelcome advances from other males.
-Frog spawn is usually laid in tight clusters at the edge of the water.
+The male climbs onto the back of the female and secures a firm grip.
+This hold can last for several days until the female lays her eggs, typically at night in shallow water.
+Occasionally, more than one male may be attached.
+Females produce release calls to signal that they have spawned.
+Males also make release calls, but their purpose is to fend off unwanted advances from other males.
+Frog spawn is generally deposited in dense clusters along the water's edge.
 Tadpoles stay together in a writhing mass when they first hatch.
-White spawn occurs when it has not been successfully fertilised.
-This usually breaks down naturally in the water, however occasionally the white dots develop into white or ‘transparent’ tadpoles.
+White spawn occurs when fertilisation is unsuccessful.
+It usually decomposes naturally in the water, but at times, the white dots may develop into white or transparent tadpoles.

 Filming underwater proved challenging and a bit hit and miss because there was no way to look through the viewfinder.
 Not everything went as planned.
 No wonder large budget film makers move wildlife into specially designed tanks for filming!
 This movie contains frogs and toads.